 The Company is particularly exposed to the risk of movements in the price of silver.
 Declining market prices for silver could have a material effect on the Company's profitability, and the Company's policy is not to hedge its exposure to silver.
-The London Silver Spot price average, in USD per ounce, was \$23.83 in 2013 (2012 - \$31.15).
-The Company estimates that an increase (decrease) in the commodity prices by 10% in 2013 with all other variables held constant would have resulted in an increase (decrease) in net income of approximately \$3,000.
+The London Silver Spot price average, in USD per ounce, was \$19 in 2014 (2013 - \$24).
+The Company estimates that an increase (decrease) in the commodity prices by 10% in 2014 with all other variables held constant would have resulted in an increase (decrease) in net loss of approximately \$2,000.